thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 a Client that has already been authorised by an Origin can maintain that authorization, without losing the unlinkability property provided by Privacy Pass.

-## Bootstraping issuer
+## Bootstrapping Issuer

 An Origin wants to grant 30 access for Clients that solved a CAPTCHA.
-To do so, it consumes a type 0x0002 public veriable token from an initial issuer that guarantees a CAPTCHA has been solved, and use it to issue 30 type 0x0001 private tokens.
+To do so, it consumes a type 0x0002 public verifiable token from an initial Issuer that guarantees a CAPTCHA has been solved, and use it to issue 30 type 0x0001 private tokens.
-Without a reverse flow, the Origin would have to require 30 0x0002 issuer tokens, which have lower performance and a higher number of requests going to the issuer.
+Without a reverse flow, the Origin would have to require 30 0x0002 Issuer tokens, which have lower performance and a higher number of requests going to the Issuer.

 ## Attester feedback loop